The-Marcy-Lab-School/unit-6-assessment/short-response/README.md

 4. What's the difference between a `GET` and `POST` request, and when would you use one versus the other?
 When you make a `POST` fetch in JavaScript, what additional information would you have to include that a `GET` request doesn't need?

 5. Consider one of your favorite apps.
-Describe one feature of that app that is likely powered by AJAX.
+Describe one feature of that app that is likely powered by an asynchronous fetch.